HColeWarren/Project_Euler/output/001_Multiples_of_3_and_5.md

     ## [1] 233168

-This solution can be further generalized.
-Instead of finding the sum of all multiples of 3 or 5 below 1000, the sum of all multiples of 4, 11, 13, or 25 below 10000 could be found.
-Or the sum of any arbitrary set of multiples below any arbitrary number.
+Further generalized; instead of the sum of all multiples of 3 or 5 below 1000, find the sum of all multiples of 4, 11, 13, or 25 below 10000.
+Or the sum of any set of multiples below any number.

 ``` r
 library(purrr)